 expect (and where) in the decrypted file, your encryption will be unbreakable.

 For best security you don't want to store your key anywhere, you want to remember it.
 This may seem impossible because the key is also supposed to be random and long for best security.

 However, there is a way to use small and non-random phrases and still get practically unbreakable encryption.

 The condition for this is that you have a key generator somewhere which would generate the key to be used in encryption from a short and memorable phrase you specify.

 This key generator may simply apply some hash function (like md5) to your input multiple times to generate a very long key, but it is imperative here that the attacker does not suspect such

 key generator was used and, most importantly, that it does not know its algorithm and its location.

 The code below is written in PHP language.
 Why PHP?
 PHP has a C syntax, works the same on different platforms, it's simple and lightweight to install and use and can be used for both, web

-programming and local programming.
-It's what I use nowadays for all my backend programming.
+and desktop coding.
+It's what I use nowadays for all my backend coding.

 Some might say that's the real reason why I use it here too...